germaniuss/liboauth/README.md

 - RELEVANT Better handling on browser opening and code retrieval with URI schemes.

+- RELEVANT Add async request support for the same oauth module with the same client_id.
+This may not work on some APIs since they might limit incoming trafic but will be usefull for many others.

 - IMPORTANT Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.
 Also I should probably read the response